[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Part 3 Retrieve information from the Web — Browser

-Part 4 Write code and perform calculations — Code Interpreter
+Part 4 Write code and have it calculate — Code Interpreter

 Part 5 Search internal documents — Gateway / RAG

-Part 6 Check the behind-the-scenes activity — Observability
+Part 6 Check what's happening behind the scenes — Observability

 Bonus Evaluate the agent — Evaluations